-(July 2025) Suren did start his free starter training to become a digital chip design engineer.
+(July 2025) SOur educational partner Suren did start his free starter training to become a digital chip design engineer.
 20 students use the Symbiotic EDA Bluegarden Managed Design Platform to learn about synthesis, logic simulation, place&route, static timing analysis, parasitic extraction.

 (June 2025) At a conference in Frankfurt/Oder members of the Chinese Academy of Science presented their chip design environment which they use to teach their next generation of chip desing engineers.